-- SDOH: The conditions in the places in which people are born, live, learn, work, play, age and worship (e.g., living conditions, food availability, social cohesion) that can negatively affect health outcomes. - Health-related social needs (HRSN): The individual needs that arise due to social and economic barriers and affect one's ability to maintain health and well-being; e.g., food security, housing quality and stability, and transportation security.
+- SDOH: The conditions in the places where people are born, live, learn, work, play, age and worship (e.g., living conditions, food availability, social cohesion) that can negatively affect health outcomes. - Health-related social needs (HRSN): Individual needs that arise due to social and economic barriers that affect one's ability to maintain health and well-being (e.g., food security, housing quality and stability, and transportation security).
 HRSN can be seen as the result of SDOH that negatively impact an individual's circumstances and that fall in the purview of healthcare providers to identify and help address.

-For additional information about SDOH, you can also review this Humana tool kit.
+For additional information about SDOH, you can also consult this Humana toolkit.